SuperMod Helping Hand Clamp (REV3)

 Springs

+You can make your own springs with PETG, though ABS and Nylon also work.
+Do not use PLA for printed springs.
 You can also repurpose springs from a clicky pen.
 I designed for springs that are 25 mm (1 inch) long.
-If yours are too short then you will need to use the spacer.
+If yours are too short then use a spacer.
 Scale the Z dimension to make a spacer of any height.

 Printed Threads

-The printed threads in this project were made with my template here: https://www.printables.com/model/989431-custom-threads-for-3d-printing-parametric
+I made printed threads with my template here: https://www.printables.com/model/989431-custom-threads-for-3d-printing-parametric.

 Gluing and Clamp Grips

-You can try commercial products in place of the flat grips on parallel clamps.
+You can try commercial products in place of flat grips on parallel clamps.
 Look for grip tape or anti-skid pads used with carpet, furniture, tool handles, … I used this roll of high-temperature, adhesive-backed silicone: https://www.mcmaster.com/1411N201/.

 Fasteners